xDimGG/angelolloti/posts/premia.md

 res.json()
 ```

 Running this code, we get back `HTTPError: 400 Client Error`.
-Annoying but not surprising.
+Annoying but not unexpected.
 Client requests often require additional headers/cookies in order to work.
 In this case, after some guess and check of removing and adding headers, it turns out all we need is the `X-Content-ID` header.
 It doesn't even have to be set to anything... it just has to exist.

 ```diff
 ...